preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/forms/forms-settings/forms-templates/index.rst

 This option is available inb Omnia 7.6 and later.
 You can create templates for all three types of forms, to make it easier to consistently create forms of a certain type.

-If any forms are created, they are shon in this list.
+If any forms are created, they are shwon in this list.

 .. image:: forms-templates-list.png